Khovanov homology detects split links: The module structure on Khovanov homology and the Ozsv ath-Szab o spectral sequence

 The nontrivial $\Ainf$ relations to verify are the following:

 All other $\Ainf$ relations are automatically satisfied because all of the terms vanish.
-In the above equations, we have dropped terms which automatically vanish, like $\mu_{0,1,0}(f_{1,1,0}(W,(v,x)))$, to keep the expressions shorter.
+In these equations, we have dropped terms which automatically vanish, like $\mu_{0,1,0}(f_{1,1,0}(W,(v,x)))$, to keep the expressions shorter.

 Since $f_{0,1,0}$ is the identity map, Equations~\eqref{eq:Kh-Ainf-1} and~\eqref{eq:Kh-Ainf-2} are obviously satisfied.
 Equation~\eqref{eq:Kh-Ainf-3} was checked in Hedden-Ni's paper \cite[Equation~(1)]{HN-kh-detects}.
-For Equation~\eqref{eq:Kh-Ainf-5}, let $L'$ be the result of replacing the crossing $C$ in $L$ by the opposite crossing $C'$; then the equation follows from the fact that the differential on the Khovanov complex of $L'$ respects the $\FF_2[W]/(W^2)$-module structure.
+For Equation~\eqref{eq:Kh-Ainf-5}, let $L'$ be the result of replacing the crossing $C$ in $L$ by the opposite crossing $C'$; then, the equation follows from the fact that the differential on the Khovanov complex of $L'$ respects the $\FF_2[W]/(W^2)$-module structure.

 For Equation~\eqref{eq:Kh-Ainf-4}, consider the coefficient of $(w,y)$.
-For the coefficient to be non-zero, we must have that $v$ is obtained from $w$ by changing the entry corresponding to $C$ from $0$ to $1$.
+For the coefficient to be non-zero, $v$ must be obtained from $w$ by changing the entry corresponding to $C$ from $0$ to $1$.
 Suppose first that two circles $Z_1,Z_2$ in $L_w$ merge into one circle $Z$ in $L_v$.
 Note that one circle, say $Z_1$, must contain $q$ and the other circle $Z_2$ must contain $q'$.
 Then, recording only the labels of the circles $Z_1$, $Z_2$, and $Z$, $\mu_{0,1,1}(f_{0,1,1}((v,x),X),X)$ is given by

 while $f_{0,1,1}(\mu_{0,1,1}((v,x),X),X)$ is given by